top of page

 The fun part

-Resource availability for bees along a urban-wildland gradient
+Resource availability for bees along a urban-wildland gradient (in progress)

 We are examining pollen coming into hives along a urban to wildland gradient to determine foraging patterns as they relate to human land use in the Denver metro area.
 Using high resolution remote sensing data to identify key bee plant species and then comparing this with pollen abundance coming into the hives we can estimate the availability of resources along the gradient.

-Beekeeping practices and colony health on the Front Range
+Beekeeping practices and colony health on the Front Range (in progress)

 The beekeeper’s worst enemy is the bee mite, Varroa destructor, which carries a range of diseases that can result in honey bee diseases and even colony death if not properly managed and treated.
 Urban beekeeping has exploded in Denver; yet, many novice beekeepers are unaware that Varroa infestations in a single hive can contribute to a large-scale “epidemic” by spreading mites between urban and commercial beehives.
 We will be conducting a survey of beekeepers in the Denver metro area to learn about how they keep bees, their struggles and their view of bee health.